dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 You can find good fonts preselected specifically for apps at [fontshop.com](https://www.fontshop.com/) or [Google Fonts](https://www.fontshop.com/).

-19.  **A prefab for each UI entity - easier collaboration**
+19.  **A prefab for each UI entity - easier collaboration** If Unity version that you are using does not support nested prefabs
 ## Programming

 20. **No hiding in alpha** </br>